Virtual Protractor Online

 Frequently Asked Questions

-virtual protractor works best with a blank browser canvas or optional reference image that shows the vertex, both sides of the angle, and enough surrounding screen protractor context.
+workspace works best with a blank browser canvas or optional reference image that shows the vertex, both sides of the angle, and enough surrounding screen protractor context.
 For a classroom angle demo, avoid tiny thumbnails, heavy compression, and crops that hide the corner.
-Zoom and grid controls help when the line is thin, but the virtual protractor result still depends on the pixels you can see.
+Zoom and grid controls help when the line is thin, but the workflow result still depends on the pixels you can see.

-Where should I place the vertex for virtual protractor?
+Where should I place the vertex for visual measurement?

 Which measurement mode fits a quick blank-canvas sketch?

-Yes.
-The virtual protractor canvas can work with a blank browser canvas or optional reference image, blank examples, and pasted visuals where the browser allows it.
+The workspace canvas can work with a blank browser canvas or optional reference image, blank examples, and pasted visuals where the browser allows it.
 Use three-point measurement for a visible corner, two-line measurement when a quick blank-canvas sketch depends on crossing edges, and the transparent overlay when you want a familiar protractor scale over the screen protractor.

-When should I verify virtual protractor with a real tool?
+When should I verify tool with a real tool?

-Use PNG when the marked screen protractor must be reviewed visually, CSV or Excel when virtual protractor readings need a table, JSON when you want to preserve state, SVG when the overlay should remain clean, and PDF when a classroom angle demo needs a compact report with notes.
+Use PNG when the marked screen protractor must be reviewed visually, CSV or Excel when visual measurement readings need a table, JSON when you want to preserve state, SVG when the overlay should remain clean, and PDF when a classroom angle demo needs a compact report with notes.